nodejs/node/doc/api/https.markdown

   the list of supplied CAs.
 An `'error'` event is emitted if verification fails.
 Verification happens at the connection level, *before* the HTTP request is sent.
 Default `true`.
-- `secureProtocol`: The SSL method to use, e.g. `SSLv3_method` to force SSL version 3.
+- `secureProtocol`: The SSL method to use, e.g. `TLSv1_method` to force TLS version 1.
 The possible values depend on your installation of OpenSSL and are defined in the constant [SSL_METHODS][].

 In order to specify these options, use a custom `Agent`.